Wengorito/wLightBoxController/README.md

 NuGet packages reference:

 ### LightBoxController:
--ObjectDumper.NET v3.3.13
+- ObjectDumper.NET v3.3.13
--System.Text.Json v6.0.2
+- System.Text.Json v6.0.2

 ### LightBoxGUI
--Extended.Wpf.Toolkit v4.2.0
+- Extended.Wpf.Toolkit v4.2.0

 ### LightBoxController.Tests
--Moq v4.17.2
+- Moq v4.17.2
--xunit v2.4.1
+- xunit v2.4.1
--xunit.runner.visualstudio v2.4.3
+- xunit.runner.visualstudio v2.4.3
--coverlet.collector v3.0.2
+- coverlet.collector v3.0.2

 ## Setup
 To run this project clone it locally and open with Visual Studio (preferably 2019 or newer).
 LightBoxGUI should be set as the startup project.
 Compile and run.
-For now, you shall use the device's internal access point (something like 192.168.4.1) to which you have to connect your PC or use the local WiFi provided that it has been preconfigured in the hardware
+For now, you shall use the device's internal access point (something like 192.168.4.1) to which you have to connect your PC or use the local WiFi provided that it has been preconfigured in the hardware.

-##Author
+## Author
 Grzegorz Wengorz Inc.